 local_backendis the local cache implementation:

-use_stale_cacheis a flag that enable\disables the stale cache mechanism.
+use_stale_cacheis a flag that enables or disables the use of stale cache.

-We recommend the use of Redis for remote caching -
+We recommend using Redis for remote caching (

 We also recommend the use of the

 cache preload feature, as it will drastically decrease the pressure on Redis.
-Do not forget to add suffix ‘:version’ for preload keys.
+Do not forget to add suffix ‘:hash’ for preload keys.

 Stale cache options